Last updated: August 29, 2023

-The Cliff Top Walk near Blackheath is a beautiful 3 km long walking trail that follows the edge of the escarpment between Evans Lookout and Govetts Leap Lookout.
+The Cliff Top Walking Track near Blackheath is a beautiful 3 km long walking trail that follows the edge of the escarpment between Evans Lookout and Govetts Leap Lookout.

-The Grose Valley views along the way are some of the most spectacular in that part of the Blue Mountains.
+The Grose Valley views along the way are some of the most spectacular you can find in that part of the Blue Mountains.

 Cliff Top Walking Track | |